 Coming Soon Page is cheaper at $19, which is $150 less than Business Class ($169).

 No, Business Class and Coming Soon Page use different tech stacks.
-Business Class is built with Ruby on Rails, Tailwind, while Coming Soon Page uses HTML.
+Business Class is built with Ruby on Rails, Tailwind, Stripe, while Coming Soon Page uses HTML.